AntXinyuan/sph2pob/README.md

 † Unbiased-IoU is non-differentiable, and it do not support cuda.

+⋆ Time-cost refers to the total computational time (unit:second) of IoU fro 1,000,000 spherical box-pairs.

 \* Sph-IoU and Fov-IoU are designed only for BFoV, so detection results are reported with [Retinanet](https://arxiv.org/abs/1708.02002) on 360-Indoor dataset (RFoV).

 ## Detection Comparison